unfoldingWord-box3/MultiplatformFrameworks/README.md

 # Multiplatform Frameworks
-This is a research project to evaluate multi-platform frameworks
+This is a research project to evaluate multi-platform frameworks.

+*Update 2020-03-16* I started the evaluation with the latest tooling, namely, Ionic.
+As it turns out, their `capacitor` tool works really well and is even somewhat backward compatible with `cordova`.
+Thus the evaluation was shortened to only study Ionic's Capacitor.
+As of this writing, the following has been lightly tested:
+- Win10, amd64
+- Linux, amd64

 ## Requirements